SpaceXpanse/democrit-marketplace/README.md

    their own inputs and change address, and the move data for the trade.
    They also sign their inputs to the transaction and store the signatures locally.
-1. The buyer locks the CHI outputs used for funding the transaction in their wallet to prevent accidentally spending them while the trade is in progress.
+1. The buyer locks the ROD outputs used for funding the transaction in their wallet to prevent accidentally spending them while the trade is in progress.
 1. If the buyer is the taker, they add the signatures and share the